Step 4 – KPIs and Targets

 Next, we have to differentiate between lead and lag KPI’s.
 The go-to when creating KPI’s is usually lag.
 Why?
 Because it’s easier.
 And everyone loves the easy way out, right?
 Lag KPI’s provide proof of success or failure; think of them as the scales going up or down when you’re on a diet.
 However, lead KPI’s are just as important to create.
 These are the actions that will help you succeed – using the diet example it’s the exercise you do and calories you count to lose weight.
 They are harder to define but are just as important.

 So, when thinking of our example objective – “reduce the number of days taken to convert a qualified lead into a sale” – our measurable KPI could be – “the average number of days between a qualified lead and sale”.

 Once you’ve created your KPI’s, they should be ranked in order of importance, ensuring that the right things are measured.
 From low to medium to high, where does your KPI fit?
 Which KPI is more applicable than others?

 With your final list of KPI’s, it’s time to assign ownership.
-You’ve got to get the right person for the right job, otherwise all your hard work will go right down the drain!
-Ownership of KPI’s must belong to one individual, rather than a department of team.
+You’ve got to get the right person for the right job, otherwise, all your hard work will go right down the drain!
+Ownership of KPI’s must belong to one individual, rather than a department or team.
 This ensures the work actually gets done (rather than passed around from one person to another) and positive outcomes are achieved.

 KPI’s only work when they are comparable to something.
 There needs to be an upper and lower limit to truly see how well they are performing.
 These limits are known as thresholds.